jvsqzj/jvsqzj/cv.md

 ##### **Intel Corporation** (2019 - present)
 - Owner of SW modeling of IP and architectural features present in Intel server SoCs for fast pre-silicon simulation

-- Participant in iniative to improve work methodology (following basic SCRUM aspects)
+- Promoted iniative to improve work methodology (following SCRUM principles)

-- Participant in hiring process for new team members (candidate interviews and evaluation)
+- Interviewer and evaluator in hiring process for new team members

 - Created python application to gather information from REST API database for easy feature and bug tracking visualization in Excel (openpyxl)

 ### 📊️ Research assistant